-School District 61 has three goals identified in the strategic plan (insert link to strategic plan).
-The goals and strategies with priorities can be found in Appendix A (insert link).
+The Greater Victoria School District has three goals identified in the strategic plan.
+The goals and strategies with priorities can be found in Appendix A.

 As a learning community, we are deeply committed to each student having the opportunity to fulfill their potential and pursue their aspirations.
 We recognize that achieving this goal will require us to continue to: